If Gradle or the Gradle community does not offer the specific capabilities your project needs, creating your own custom plugin could be a solution.

-Additionally, if you find yourself duplicating build logic across subprojects and need a better way to organize it, custom plugins can help.
+Additionally, if you find yourself duplicating build logic across subprojects and need a better way to organize it, convention plugins can help.

 Script plugin